xtt7even/gosandbox/README.md

 # Go P2P Sandbox

-A small sandbox repo for practicing **Go** by building a **simple DTN (aka store-carry-forward) peer-to-peer simulation**.
+A small sandbox repo for practicing **Go** by building a **simple DTN peer-to-peer simulation**.

+## Goals
-This project is for learning:
+This project is for:
-- Go basics
+- Learning Go
-- Goroutines and channels
+- Researching DTN principles and Store-Carry-Forward Paradigm
-- Simple peer communication
+- Simulating my ideas
+- Twist my brain a little and escape web-development stagnation

 Not production code.
 Just experiments.